DmytroGio/Vision-Compass/devlog.md

 - Make shortcuts for the first 9 Subgoals (numbers from 1 to 9) [done]

 ## 2025-07-26
-- Scrollbar offset for selected shortcut Subgoal
+- Scrollbar offset for selected shortcut Subgoal [done]